Paper-Air/PQSDC2/README.md

 sbatch -p [paitition] -N 4 -c 6 -n 4 -e cluster/test_4_c.err -o cluster/test_4_c.out ../src/pqsdc2_cluster.slurm -d 4 4 test.qualities
 ```
 ## Our Experimental Configuration
-Our experiment was conducted on the SUGON-7000A supercomputer system at the Nanning Branch of the National Supercomputing Center, using a queue of CPU/GPU heterogeneous computing nodes.
+Our experiment was conducted on a SUGON-7000A supercomputer system at the Nanning Branch of the National Supercomputing Center,
+using a queue of CPU/GPU heterogeneous computing nodes.
 The compute nodes used in the experiment were configured as follows:

 2\*Intel Xeon Gold 6230 CPU (2.1Ghz, total 40 cores),

 2\*NVIDIA Tesla-T4 GPU (16GB CUDA memory, 2560 CUDA cores),

 512GB DDR4 memory, and

 8\*900GB external storage.

-In addition to this, the code programming environment for the experiment is as follows:

-  torch : 1.10.1+cu111

-  GCC ： 13.1.0

-  Open Mpi : 2.1.2

-  Slurn : 19.05.5-1.0.0-29

 ## Dataset Acquisition
 We experimentally evaluated using the real publicly available sequencing datasets from the NCBI database.